Talmidi Library

 The Massorite sect of Talmidaism

-Massorites value ancient tradition and ritual, and follow a modernised form of Galilean custom.
+Massorites follow a modernised form of Galilean custom, in order to be an authentic testimony to where our faith came from – those Galileans who first heard Yeshua speak and teach.
 Massorite meshartim (ministers) wear traditional clothing in services, and at festivals, Massorites make traditional food based on ancient recipes.
+All this is to make the statement that we are picking up the culture where our spiritual forebears left off.

 The outlook of Massorites is relatively moderate and flexible.
 They are not fundamentalist or even conservative.
-They take a scholarly, moderate view of biblical interpretation, realising that spiritual truth is not always the same as historical truth.
+They take a scholarly, moderate and compassionate approach to biblical interpretation, realising that spiritual truth is not always the same as historical truth.
 They also accept that not all Followers of the Way are called to be Massorite, believing that each tradition within Talmidaism has its place and its own role to play in the life of the modern Talmidi community.
+Therefore, Ebionites and other Talmidi sects are our sisters an brothers.

-The theory behind all this is that, in recreating as much as possible the culture of ancient Israel, a Massorite Talmidi will eventually be able to automatically understand the imagery and reasoning behind Hebrew scripture.
+The theory behind all this is that, in recreating as much as possible the positive culture of ancient Israel, a Massorite Talmidi will eventually be able to automatically understand the imagery and reasoning behind Hebrew scripture (the reasoning behind various ideas in the Hebrew Bible is often never explained, because the writers of the Bible assumed that its readers knew what they were writing about).
 The Torah & The Prophets were written with a specific culture behind it, and without understanding that culture, one cannot fully appreciate the Scriptures.

-Massorite theology also does not see a conflict between science and true religion; all knowledge and wisdom ultimately come from God.
+Massorite theology also does not see a conflict between science and true religion; all knowledge and wisdom ultimately come from God, who is the Author of all the physical laws of the Universe, by which the Universe functions.

 To learn more about Massorite Talmidaism, please go to our contact page and email us at: shmuliq . parzal @ googlemail . com [no spaces – these spaces have only been inserted to prevent spam from email bots].